hero image

 Biography

 Laurel is a recipient of the 21st Century Fox Social Impact award, a Creative Capacity Fund Next Gen Award, an Arts for LA ACTIVATE Fellowship, and multiple grants from the California Arts Council.
-She has presented her work at the Allied Media Conference, the Create Justice Conference, the Arts in Corrections Conference, Beyond the Bars LA, and the National Convening for Teens in the Arts, and been published in several journals and online publications including Theater Topics, the Journal of Museum Education, and the National Teens-in-the-Arts Report.
+She has presented her work at the Allied Media Conference, the Create Justice Conference, the Arts in Corrections Conference, the Teaching Beyond the Curriculum Conference, Beyond the Bars LA, and the National Convening for Teens in the Arts.
+Her scholarly work has been published in academic journals and online publications including Theater Topics, the Journal of Museum Education, Antioch Voices, and the National Teens-in-the-Arts Report.

 Education (3)